The Wharton Club of Seattle invites you to attend a panel discussion with industry leaders from:

 Twenty-nine states and the District of Columbia have currently legalized cannabis and medical marijuana in some form.
 With a $5.7 billion adult use and medicinal cannabis market, the growing investments, returns, and value this industry represents both medically and culturally are undeniable.
 In a world filled with challenges to maintain consumer interest and sales, this is one of the few markets with close to continuous 100% product sales.

-Please join Scott Greiper, President & Founder of Viridian Capital Advisors, Christopher Barry, Chair of Dorsey's Canada Practice Group and advisor to clients in the cannabis industry, and Jody Hall, Founder of The Goodship Company, in a panel discussion led by Julie Weed, Author, Writer, and Creator of the Forbes.com blog covering the legal cannabis industry.
+Please join Scott Greiper, President & Founder of Viridian Capital Advisors, Christopher Barry, Chair of Dorsey's Canada Practice Group and advisor to clients in the cannabis industry, Jody Hall, Founder of The Goodship Company, and Craig Snyder, President & CEO of Empower Clinics, in a panel discussion led by Julie Weed, Author, Writer, and Creator of the Forbes.com blog covering the legal cannabis industry.

 5:30p - Arrive and Network